Continuous Learning for Android Malware Detection: Acknowledgements

 \section{Acknowledgements}

-This work was supported by Google through the ASPIRE program, by an Amazon research award, by the National Science Foundation through award CNS-2154873, and by C3.AI's Digital Transformation Institute.
+We thank Limin Yang for discussions of CADE and BODMAS.
+This work was supported by Google through the ASPIRE program, by an Amazon research award, by the National Science Foundation through award CNS-2154873, by C3.AI's Digital Transformation Institute, and by the Center for AI Safety Compute Cluster.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsors.